adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 even if we define earlier that only $A’$ can experiment its consciousness.
 Is like someone tells you that you’re not sentient or conscious because you don’t think exactly the way s/he think.
+Or, may be, the statement that consciousness is only subjective is wrong at the beginning.

 With this point of view, in my humble opinion, it is hard to study and search for consciousness different than what human beings experiment, and to recognize that something else than humans are sentient or conscious